DesertUO/DesertUO/README.md

 -  Hi, I’m @DesertUO
--  I’m interested in web development and some Python, Java, C++, maybe "brainfuck" (someday xD)
+-  I’m interested in web development and some Python, Java, C++, Go, Rust, maybe "brainfuck" (someday xD)
+-  Kinda focused on: C++, Java and Go
 -  ...
--  I’m looking to collaborate on anything
+-  I’m looking to collaborate on anything, just ask :)
 -  How to reach me:
   - Twitter, Youtube, Newgrounds: @DesertUO